 Tenure

 The tenure of the WSC members is three (3) years and they can be re-elected for a further term of three (3) years.
 The first WiLAT Global Convenor (Chairperson) and half the committee would take office for a period of four (4) years (From 1st July 2016) and the other half will retire a year after to provide continuity.
 WSC members will be elected during November and take office on the 1st January.
-Successor for global convenor may be identified among WSC members or WSC members can agree to nominate outstanding female leaders to be the next Global Convenor.
+Successors for global convenor may be identified among WSC members or WSC members can agree to nominate outstanding female leaders to be the next Global Convenor.
+Each region can nominate the candidate to be a potential successor through their regional Vice Chairperson after going through their own democratic process.
 The WiLAT Global Convenor will announce her successor (after consultation and agreement with the COT) in the final year of her term to ensure smooth transition.
-The immediate Past Convenor, Aisha Ali Ibrahim, as foundedn honoraryemeritus.
+The immediate Past Convenor, Aisha Ali Ibrahim, as the person who founded the idea of WiLAT will have an honorary ex officio emeritus seat in WSC.
 Co-option of WSC members is permitted: no more than two (2) persons should be co-opted at any one time and their term of co-option cannot exceed two (2) years.

 The period of term for first WiLAT Chairperson shall be four (4) years to help the formation of WiLAT.
 It is expected that there will be a succession plan and the new Chairperson could serve for a period of three (3) years.
 Local WiLAT Forum committees have the same three (3) year tenure.